yccodr/mellowmax_softmax/README.md

 You can also enable "format on save" in the setting.

+1. Right click on the file and click "Sort Imports"
+2. Right click on the file and click "Format Document"

 ## Coding Convention

 Optional.
 It would be nice if you follow.